 - Cycle races

-Our core US markets have been adversely affected by the impact of COVID-19.
-While the impact was immediate and quite severe, the longer term prospects for rental and our products and services remain strong.
-It is difficult to predict with any certainty in the current environment but rental industry forecasts are expecting a return to growth during 2021, after a significant retrenchment in 2020.
-We expect to perform better than the market as we expand our Specialty businesses and continue to take market share.
+Our core US markets were adversely affected by COVID-19 but we are exceeding pre-pandemic levels and the longer term prospects for rental and our products and services remain strong.
+We expect to perform better than the market as we expand further our Specialty businesses and continue to take market share.

 Market share in the US

 We continue to grow our market share in the US and even though we are the second largest equipment rental company, there remains plenty of room to grow.
-Our major large competitors are United Rentals and Herc Rentals with 14% and 3% respectively.
+Our major competitors are United Rentals and Herc Rentals with 16% and 4% respectively.
 Home Depot, Ahern and H&E have shares of 2% or less.
 Most of the remainder of the market is made up of small local independent rental shops.

 The combination of our business model, the continued attractiveness of our markets and the long-term trend to rental, provides the perfect environment for us to achieve our goals.
 In addition, our market share gains accelerate as we make the most of our scale advantages.
 Being there for our customers and trusted to deliver, also brought us share during the pandemic.

-As we increase our market share and grow our Specialty businesses, they become a greater proportion of the business mix across the cycle.
+As we increase our market share and grow our Specialty businesses, they become a greater proportion of the business mix across the cycle and accounted for 30% of revenue in 2021/22.
 The acquisitions we make are often to expand into a new specialty area or to develop an existing one and then we supplement them with greenfield openings.

 The trend to rental

-Canada is a relatively new and growing market for us.
-The existing rental market is less than a tenth of the size of the US.
-But in the same way that the US has experienced structural growth as more and more types of equipment are rented for different applications, we expect similar trends in Canada in the longer term.
-Our share of the Canadian rental market is around 7%.
+Canada is still a relatively new and growing market for us.
+The overall rental market is less than a tenth of the size of the US.
+But in the same way that the US has experienced structural growth as more and more types of equipment are rented for different applications, we expect similar trends in Canada.
+Our share of the Canadian rental market is around 8%.
 There is plenty of scope to develop this in the same way as in the US and we are growing rapidly.
-Although the market has been affected in the near term as a result of COVID-19, the longer term prospects for the market remain strong.
-We have seen continued market growth in 2021 and IHS Markit predicts Canadian rental revenue to grow 12% and 8% in 2022 and 2023.
-We anticipate growing more rapidly as we take market share and broaden our offering.
+We have seen continued market growth in 2022 and we anticipate growing more rapidly as we take market share and broaden our offering.

-From our humble beginnings in western Canada, we have grown to 12 locations in the Vancouver market.
+From our humble beginnings in western Canada, we have grown across Canada.
 Key of course to delivering on our mantra of Availability, Reliability and Ease is convenience, proximity and diversity in our offering.
 We now have a significant presence in Ontario and have expanded in Edmonton, Calgary and Winnipeg.
-Beginning with a complement of General Tool businesses and adding Specialty into the mix to introduce cross selling, our runway for growth in Vancouver and in the rest of Canada remains long.
+Beginning with a complement of General Tool businesses and adding Specialty into the mix to introduce cross selling, our runway for growth in Canada remains long.

 We continue to be the largest equipment rental company in the UK.
-There are a greater number of major players in the UK market and, as the largest, we only have an 9% market share.
+There are a greater number of major players in the UK market and, as the largest, we have a 10% market share.

 We believe we continue to be well-positioned in the market with our strong customer service, broad based fleet and strong balance sheet.
-Project Unify has already enhanced this market position through simplifying our go-to-market message and leveraging the cross-selling opportunities provided by our broad product offering and Specialty businesses.
-We are excited by the potential we expect to uncover through our new strategic plan, Sunbelt 3.0.
+We have enhanced this market position through simplifying our go-to-market message and leveraging the cross-selling opportunities provided by our broad product offering and Specialty businesses, a key element of our strategic plan, Sunbelt 3.0.